castaway/progtorial/ProgTorial-Web/pages/fromscratch.md

 structure.

 There are three types of source files available.
-A L<Schema|DBIx::Class::Schema> class defines the top layer object that all other data is accessed via.
+A [Schema](http://search.cpan.org/perldoc?DBIx::Class::Schema) class defines the top layer object that all other data is accessed via.
 The schema object is created with connection information for the particular database it will be talking to.
 You can create a second schema object to a different database